 What should my child bring/ wear to class?

-Girls can wear a leotard or athletic shorts with a fitted t-shirt.
+Girls must wear a leaotard.
 Hair must be tied up and out of face.
 Boys can wear a t-shirts and shorts or sweats without pockets.
 No large or baggy clothes.
 No jeans, shoes, buttons, or zippers.
 No jewelry.
 Make sure to bring a water bottle to class with you.
 Socks and shoes are to be left outside in the cubbies.

 How do I determine which class is right for my child?